 All of our seating is wooden, open, bleacher-style grandstands.
 You may wish to bring a towel, blanket, or seat cushion for comfort.

 Much of our facility can be accessed by people with mobility impairments.
 The first row of our main grandstands is accessible by ramp.
 Wheelchair users or persons unable to climb stairs may also choose to sit in front of the grandstands or in our lawn chair seating area near Turn 1.
-In some cases, disabled persons may also be allowed to park their cars in this area.
+In some cases, persons with disabilities may also be allowed to park their cars in this area.
 Our restrooms, concession stand, gift shop, and Ed’s Pub are all located at ground level.
 Most walkways consist of hard dirt, thinly layered pea gravel, grass, or a mixture of these elements.

 For persons sensitive to loud noises, we strongly recommend wearing earplugs or safety ear muffs.
 Ear plugs are available for sale at our gift shop.